 Dr. Rachel Bitecofer, Assistant Director, Wason Center Survey Research Lab (firstname.lastname@example.org)

 Bitecofer is assistant director of the Wason Center for Public Policy at Christopher Newport University where she teaches classes on political behavior, campaigns, elections, and political analysis.
 In her position with the Wason Center she conducts survey research on public policy issues and election campaigns.
-She has been featured in many media outlets such as The Washington Post, Huffington Post, NPR, and she is a regular contributor on CBC Radio.
-Her book, The Unprecedented 2016 Presidential Election (Palgrave McMillan) releases in October 2017.
+She has been featured in many media outlets such as The Washington Post, USA Today, Huffington Post, NPR, and she is a regular contributor on CBC Radio.
+Her book, The Unprecedented 2016 Presidential Election (Palgrave McMillan) released in October 2017 and is available via Amazon.

 Tom Kramer, Director of External Relations (email@example.com)